No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Best Japanese potato snack: Jagabee

-A product of Calbee, Jagabee, is a popular Japanese snack made from potatoes and shaped like French fries.
+A product of Calbee, Jagabee is a popular Japanese snack made from potatoes and is shaped like French fries.

 It has a slightly salty flavor, with a touch of butter soy sauce and cheese.
 Jagabee is crunchy, both in the outer shell and its interior.

-It has a fantastic flavor, as it has the right amount of salt.
 There are different flavors available, including a low sodium version and seaweed dashi.
+It’s one of the best snack foods from Japan!

-Although Oreo isn’t Japanese and technically the Tiramisu flavor is made in Korea, not Japan, this is one is very popular in Japan and one of the most common Japanese snacks.
+Although Oreo isn’t Japanese and technically the tiramisu flavor is made in Korea, not Japan, this one is very popular in Japan and one of the most common Japanese snacks.
+You’ll always find it on every Japanese snack list!

-This is a must-try sweet snack, which has a very unique taste, and no other food brand has been able to imitate and make a replica of this snack.
+This is a must-try sweet snack, which has a very unique taste.
+No other food brand has been able to imitate and make a replica of this snack.

 This circular biscuit has a unique flavor, which is crispy, a bit sweet, and a bit bitter with its chocolate flavor.
-Different filling creams are used depending on the variety.
+Different cream fillings are used, depending on the variety.

 Oreos come in different crazy and weird flavors, which include lemon mousse, watermelon, green tea latte, pumpkin spice, peanut butter, red velvet, and candy corn among others, the most popular being tiramisu.